Destinations Greece The Cyclades Mykonos

 Must orderouzo or a classic spritz

-The Mykonos Town institution — a tables-on-the-water bar in Little Venice, the rare place where the locals stopped fighting the tourists a long time ago and now show up themselves.
-Book a front-row table before sunset; the wind picks up, the waves come over the threshold, the show is on.
-Don't stay for dinner; eat better elsewhere.
+The Mykonos Town institution: a tables-on-the-water bar in Little Venice, one of the few places where the locals gave up fighting the tourists years ago and now turn up themselves.
+Book a front-row table before sunset; the wind picks up, the waves come over the threshold, and that's the moment.
+Don't stay for dinner; you'll eat better elsewhere.

 Since 1962Little Venice waterlineReserve sunset table